karmab/kcli-plan-samples/openshift4/README.md

 Once bootstrap step is finished, the corresponding vm gets deleted, causing keepalived to migrate the api vip to one of the masters.

-Also note that for bootstrap, masters and workers nodes, we merge the ignition data generated by the openshift installer with the ones generated by kcli, in particular we prepend dns server on those nodes to point to our keepalived vip.
+Also note that for bootstrap, masters and workers nodes, we merge the ignition data generated by the openshift installer with the ones generated by kcli, in particular we prepend dns server on those nodes to point to our keepalived vip, force hostnames and inject static pods.

 ### On aws/gcp